A DAY OF MEXICAN CULTURE, DANCE, FOOD, DRINK & MUSIC!

 - Los Grandes del Norte

-A number of vendors will be onsite selling art, clothing, food & more.
+A number of vendors are usually onsite selling art, clothing, food & more.
 There's also activities for children including games, arts, crafts & face painting, so bring along the entire family!

 Get your taste buds ready for a day long feast of tacos, burritos, churros, paletas, tamales & so many other delicious Mexican foods & drinks!
 Be sure to arrive hungry!